-It's natural to focus on the cost of software license when considering a solution.
+It's natural to focus on the cost of software licenses when considering a solution.
 For some solutions, the cost of the license is the total cost of ownership (TCO).
 However, the cost of the license is only a fraction of the TCO for Mobile Device Management (MDM).
 Here are 5 CapEx and OpEx costs that you should factor into your decision to purchase MDM:

 5. Proprietary appliances in the datacenter = additional IT resources to install, configure, patch, and manage